cuttle-cards/cuttle/docs/setup-development.md

 ## Docker Development

-For maximal consistency Cuttle can be run with docker (See [Docker](./docker/docker.md) Instructions).
+For maximal consistency, Cuttle can be run with docker (See [Docker Instructions](./docker/docker.md)).

 ## Local Development